CityofToronto/bdit_volumes/volume_project/clustering/Evaluation_fit.md

 ![diff-mins-3](img/diff-mins-3.png)

 Ideally, the percent difference should be close to 1.
 However, the plots suggest that
-1. at least two of our cluster centres should quite similar
+1. at least two of our cluster centres are quite similar
-2. some of the data is messy.
+2. some of the data is noisy.